Interdepartmental

 Interterm, Variable

-IDP 221 Colloquium: Science Ethics (2 Credits)
+IDP 221 Colloquium: Research Ethics in STEM (2 Credits)

 This course explores the ethical issues surrounding topics that are common to many scientific disciplines such as: data acquisition and management, the peer review process and the role of various regulatory boards.
 Selected case studies from specific disciplines are also examined.
 Students work in groups to investigate and present the ethical issues relevant to a topic of their choosing at the end of the semester.
 S/U only.
 Restrictions: Juniors and seniors only; science majors only.
 Enrollment limited to 24.
 Instructor permission required.
-(E)

 Spring